 The Office of the Town Clerk is considered to be the center of town government.
 This is the office which is responsible for recording activities of the town government and is the repository of the vital documents of its town residents.

 For your convenience, the Town of Lancaster accepts Visa, Mastercard and Discover credit/debit cards.
 Our service provider will charge a convenience fee that will be added to your payment amount for each transaction:

 The amount of the convenience fee will be listed on your receipt.

-Marriage licenses are issued by the Town Clerk, Monday through Friday between 8:00 AM to 4:30 PM, and must be obtained at least twenty four (24) hours prior to the ceremony and are valid for up to sixty (60) days.
+Marriage licenses are issued by the Town Clerk, Monday through Friday between 8:00 AM to 3:30 PM, and must be obtained at least twenty four (24) hours prior to the ceremony and are valid for up to sixty (60) days.
 There is a $40 licensing fee for marriage licenses.
 Two forms of identification, such as a driver¹s license, US passport, Baptismal Certificate or a birth certificate are required.
 At least one form of identification must have a current photo.
 Both parties must be present together in order to apply for a marriage license and must each take an oath.
-If either party was previously married, a death certificate or all divorce decrees must be provided to the Town Clerk as evidence that the marriage has been legally dissolved.
+If either party was previously married, a Death Certificate or all Certified Divorce Decrees must be provided to the Town Clerk as evidence that the marriage has been legally dissolved.
 After the marriage ceremony is performed the completed license is returned to the Town Clerk by the official who performed the marriage.
 The Town Clerk will mail the Marriage Certificate directly to the couple.